Gabapentin for neuropathic pain

 When should the medicine start working?

-It may take a few days or sometimes weeks for gabapentin to work properly.
+It may take a few days or even weeks for Gabapentin to work properly, so your child may still have their symptoms for a while.
 This is because the amount of medicine has to be increased slowly.
 Continue to give the medicine as you have been told to by your doctor.
-It may take a while to find the dose that works best for your child.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of gabapentin, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Gabapentin, do not give them another dose.
 Wait until the next normal dose.

 What if I give too much?